KOTORCommunityPatches/K1_Community_Patch/README.md

 * If doing Juhani’s dialog in the wrong order, it was possible to block any further progress
 * The second Xor encounter was impossible to start if you first meet him and his goons without Juhani in the party
 * The second Xor encounter is unavailable on Tatooine

+### KOTOR 1 Restoration Team:
+* Bastila would not show you the fourth vision if you travelled to all four planets before the Leviathan [K1R](https://deadlystream.com/files/file/558-kotor-1-restoration/) [ISSUE #10](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/10)

 ### Leilukin:
 * Xor is non-human, while he was human in the XBox version: [Human Xor Restoration 1.0](http://deadlystream.com/forum/files/file/1091-human-xor-restoration/)